veichta/DeepSE-WF/README.md

 conda activate deepse
 ```

 If none of the above work, you may use [docker](https://www.docker.com) with the provided [Dockerfile](Dockerfile).
 The following commands will build the image and execute into the container.
 From there, you can run the commands as described below.
-Note that the performance of the docker container is significantly worse than the native installation.
+Note that the performance of the docker container may be  worse than the native installation.
 All data will be deleted when the container is stopped.

 ```
 docker build -t deepse .